Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// Remember the selected gem
+// Store selected gem

 selectedGem = hit.collider.gameObject;